gojekfarm/ziggurat/README.md

 > [!NOTE]
 > Consumption only happens from the instant queue.
 The delay queue is where the retried message is sent and once the retries are exhausted they are sent to the dlq.

+> [!CAUTION]
+> Using a Prefetch of 1 is not beneficial for consumption and can fill up the RabbitMQ queues, use a higher value from 10 to 300.

 #### I have a lot of messages in my dead letter queue, how do I replay them
 The RabbitMQ package provides HTTP handlers which clear the messages on the RabbitMQ queues.
 These handlers can be used with any HTTP server.